Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Extending protein function modeling to the next level, PhosF3C \cite{liu2025phosf3c} illustrated its ability to effectively predict PTM sites, such as phosphorylation, methylation, and crotonylation, by employing layer-wise relevance propagation to provide a high degree of explainability.
 Tools such as pLM-BLAST \cite{kaminski2023plm} and transformer-based soft alignment methods enable remote homology detection in an unsupervised manner, specifically between low-similarity proteins, by replacing the traditional substitution matrices with high-dimensional embedding similarities, profoundly impacting homology detection and evolutionary analysis \cite{harrigan2024improvements}.
-GenAI is also transforming protein–protein and protein-ligand interaction prediction.
-Conversely, TrustAffinity \cite{badkul2024trustaffinity} is another model that uses ESMFold-derived embeddings and graph representations to predict more accurate protein-ligand affinities than conventional docking tools, especially in out of distribution settings, and therefore is an important drug discovery tool.
+GenAI is also transforming protein–protein and protein-ligand interaction prediction. \x{Additionally}, TrustAffinity \cite{badkul2024trustaffinity} is another model that uses ESMFold-derived embeddings and graph representations to predict more accurate protein-ligand affinities than conventional docking tools, especially in out-of-distribution settings, and therefore is an important drug discovery tool.
 From an interactive perspective, applications such as ProtChatGPT \cite{wang2024protchatgpt} and DrBioRight 2.0 \cite{liu2025drbioright} brought natural language interfaces to protein bioinformatics.
 ProtChatGPT supports conversational protein Q\&A, design analysis, and drug target evaluation.
 Meanwhile, DrBioRight 2.0 largely supports protein-centered cancer analysis tasks such as survival modeling and pathway correlation that were previously dependent on domain-expert interactions.
-Similarly, Prot2Chat \cite{wang2025prot2chat} integrates protein sequence and structural embeddings with large language models enable natural-language protein question answering, structure-aware sequence design, and richer functional annotation that produces human readable, context-aware explanations that outperforms traditional sequence-only approaches.
+Similarly, Prot2Chat \cite{wang2025prot2chat} integrates protein sequence and structural embeddings with LLMs to enable natural-language protein question answering, structure-aware sequence design, and richer functional annotation that produces human readable, context-aware explanations that outperform traditional sequence-only approaches.